 Seek Out Solutions

 How many times have you heard of someone that simply said “breastfeeding is hard!” and then gave up sooner than they had wanted to?
 I’m betting a lot.
 Many of them probably tried to ignore issues they either didn’t realize were common but solvable, or didn’t know where to look for help.
+Some probably tried to ask for help once or twice but didn’t receive the help they needed.
 Most of them probably didn’t even know anyone who had breastfed their babies.

 If you’re experiencing pain…

 If you’re experiencing pain while breastfeeding, you may have thrush, clogged ducts, or mastitis, or your baby might have lip and/or tongue ties.
 It could also just be from bad positioning or a bad latch.
 A little pain is normal at first, especially if you have large breasts, as your baby’s tiny mouth is still learning how to navigate feedings.
 But if it goes on for more than a few days, or gets to be too much to bear, you should get advice from a qualified professional.
 This could be a lactation consultant, pediatric dentist, speech therapist, or ear, nose, and throat specialist.
 You might even want to consult all of them.
-A second opinion never hurts, either.
+A second (or third or fourth!) opinion never hurts, either.
+You don’t have to suffer in silence.

 Listen to your intuition…